On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: On-Grid Compressive Sampling for Spherical Field Measurements

 Moreover, we know $n_{m\mu}\leq s_D$, where $s_D$ is the sparsity in the Wigner $D$-function basis.
 Noting that we can relate $N_F$ to $N_D$ as $N_F \leq C' N_D$ (set $C'=6$ for example), we can also use the condition

 When comparing the scaling of $M$ in the Fourier basis to the Wigner $D$-function basis \eqref{eq:wigner_d_m_scaling}, we have (ignoring log factors) $N_D^{1/3}$ and $N_D^{1/6}$, respectively.
 By going to the Fourier basis we gain a factor of $N_D^{1/6}$, which is slightly worse.
 However, the method presented here does not require sampling from arbitrary points on $\sot$; it sub-samples the Nyquist grid, which is much easier for measurement devices to achieve.
 As a further note, the structure of the $\t{B}{^{m\mu}}$ is such that this worst case increase in sparsity when transforming from the Wigner $D$-function to Fourier basis is attained only when $\acoef{n}{m\mu}\neq 0$ for $n=n_{\max}$.
-This is typically not the case, as larger $\acoef{n}{m\mu}$ tend to be at lower $n$, so we expect better scaling with $s_D$ than what we see in \eqref{eq:fourier_m_in_d_sparsity}. \end{remark}
+This is typically not the case, as larger $\acoef{n}{m\mu}$ tend to be at lower $n$, so the bound $n_{m\mu}\leq s_D$ is likely loose.
+Thus, in practice, we might expect better a better scaling of $M$ than what we see in \eqref{eq:fourier_m_in_d_sparsity}. \end{remark}

 \begin{remark} For emphasis, we compare the result of Theorem \ref{thm:subsampled_3ddft} to the classical Nyquist sampling approach in EM, which uses a $\mu=\pm1$ probe.
-In the classical approach, the number of measurements must scales with $N_D^{2/3}$.
+In the classical approach, the number of measurements must scale with $N_D^{2/3}$.
 The result in~\eqref{eq:fourier_m_in_d_sparsity} requires that $M$ scales with $N_D^{1/3}$ times log factors.
 Ignoring the constants and log factors, this beats the classical $\mu=\pm1$ Nyquist approach by a factor of $N_D^{1/3}$.
 Importantly, the sampling required here is to take a size $M$ subset of the grid on $\tthre$ (and so $\sot$).
-This requires accessing a subset of the positions the classical approach uses on the sphere enclosing a device, unlike the results in~\cite{bangunSensingMatrixDesign2020}, which requires arbitrary positions. \end{remark}
+This requires accessing a subset of the positions the classical approach uses on the sphere enclosing a device, unlike the results in~\cite{bangunSensingMatrixDesign2020}, which require arbitrary positions. \end{remark}